-Alsuma was approved in June of 2010.
-Alsuma is indicated for the acute treatment of migraine, with or without aura, as well as the acute treatment of cluster headache episodes.
+Alsuma was approved in June of 2010 for the acute treatment of migraine, with or without aura, as well as the acute treatment of cluster headache episodes.
 Alsuma belongs to the triptan class of medications, and there is no generic substitute available.

 As with other triptans, Alsuma works by narrowing the blood vessels in the brainstem and may help with migraine symptoms including head pain, nausea, sensitivity to light and sensitivity to sound.
 Triptans works best if they are taken as soon as migraine symptoms appear.
 Medications indicated for acute treatment cannot be taken to prevent the onset of a migraine attack.

 What are the possible side effects of Alsuma?